failgood/failgood/docs/given.md

                 }
 ```

 This may sound cool, but it is really not a good idea to use highly nested given blocks.
 Keep your test context self-contained, nobody wants to go hunting in parent contexts to see all dependencies on a test.
-So give each of your contexts a self contained given block and if you want to reuse things put them into a class or into functions.
+If you want to reuse things put them into a class or into functions.

+#### Given and isolation

+Given blocks are evaluated for each test even if context isolation is turned off.
+Turning off context isolation and putting all test dependencies in the given block
+is a great way to write good readable fast tests.